 Trump has engaged, one way or another, with titans of the entertainment industry.
 He took on Hollywood when he called Meryl Streep “overrated” and then angered fans of America’s two biggest sports when he criticized both NBA’s LeBron James and the entirety of the NFL.
 He found solace in Kanye West, at least, owing to the “dragon energy” that they share.
-If Kennedy started a race war with The Temptations, or Reagan decided to get cosy with Michael Jackson, the world may question the integrity of the presidential position, but not so with Trump.
-Instead, the world is questioning the integrity of his character(s).
-The president’s conscious approach to his tweets has also proven to have serious repercussions on the employment status of his staff.
-Former White House official David Shulkin was warned that Trump would announce his firing over Twitter while ex-secretary of state Rex Tillerson was caught unawares by the public announcement of his sacking.
-Whether Trump is proving his unsuitability to govern or offering further evidence of his attempts to engage with society remains open to debate.
+If Kennedy started a race war with The Temptations, or Reagan decided to get cosy with Lionel Richie, the world may question the integrity of the Presidential position – but not so with Trump.
+Instead, the world is questioning the integrity of his character.
+The President’s stream-of-consciousness approach to tweets has also proven to have serious repercussions on the employment status of his staff.
+Former White House official David Shulkin was warned that Trump would announce his firing over Twitter, while ex-secretary of state Rex Tillerson was caught unawares by the public announcement of his sacking Whether Trump is proving his unsuitability to govern or offering further evidence of his attempts to engage with society remains open to debate.

-Trump has made, on the surface, admirable progress with North Korea and its slow crawl towards denuclearisation.
-The Singapore summit held in June made Trump the first sitting US president to meet a North Korean head of state, Kim Jong-un.
-Yet both leaders were the subject of ridicule over months of childish outbursts of aggression and the exchange of threats between two (nuclear) button-smashers.
-How has relationship between two of the most powerful men in the world formed after one called the other a “short and fat” “rocket man”?
-Perhaps it speaks volumes of the North Korean leader’s credibility rather than the effectiveness of Trump’s unique tactics.
-Their frequent and publicly hostile remarks have nevertheless cemented a precedent that Twitter can be used as a political battleground.
+Despite being the subject of ridicule over childish outbursts of aggression towards fellow (nuclear) button-masher Kim Jong Un, Trump has made what seems to be admirable progress with North Korea and its slow crawl towards denuclearisation.
+How a relationship between the two leaders has formed after one called the other a “short and fat” “rocket man” perhaps speaks volumes of the credibility of the North Korean leader rather than the effectiveness of Trump’s unique tactics, but their frequent and publicly hostile exchanges have nevertheless cemented a precedent that Twitter can be used as a political battleground.

 Russia enjoyed the same treatment, being warned by Trump (via Twitter, of course) to “get ready” for missile attacks.
 Iran has also been the subject of his diatribes – being told, in capitals to “never, ever threaten the United States again”.
 While many countries have accepted Trump’s behaviour as isolated and unrepresentative of the U.S. as a whole, the more volatile nations may not be so accommodating.